WilliamUK17/new-system-script/README.md

 5. Ensure that the correct version of Docker is installed based on your operating system.

 # Important Note
 As you always should please look over the script before running.
-It is safe to run but it is good practice to do.
+It is safe to run but it is good practice to do so.

 # Instructions
 Logged in as 'Root' user